probzyg/probzyg/README.md

 ### Hi there!👋 My name is Jānis Kaveckis!

-I am an ardent software developer from Latvia, I've had experience with coding projects in backend development.
+I am an ardent Software Developer from Latvia, I've had the most experience with Backend projects, and some experience with Frontend projects.

-I'm always moving towards the intention to becoming a better software developer, willing to learn and expand my skillset.
+I'm always moving towards the intention to becoming a better FullStack Software Developer, willing to learn and expand my skillset.

 Currently, my skillset contains: